frangucc/thenodechronbook/README.md

 EECS is one of the most exciting and lucrative fields on the planet.
 More than 90% of high school students have no idea how to code and by time the get to college.
 Statistically, less than 20% of students even attempt a STEM major and of that percent, 40% will end up dropping out because it's over their head.

+![](https://cl.ly/1y2T0y1Q3Y3b/ECE.jpg)

 For those getting started late, there still is hope.
 Many great engineers got started late with the help of apprenticeships and tutorials.
-The rise of bootcamps, practice apps and learning hubs like the General Assembly, CodeCademy and Udemy open up a back-door for fast learners who get started late.
+The rise of bootcamps, practice apps and learning hubs like the General Assembly, CodeCademy and Udemy open up a back-door for fast learners in search of one last pivot before they go hard.

 While these methods are useful, The Node Chronicles is different.
-It's a cultural guide that puts a lot into perspective in an extremely terse form.
+It's a cultural guide that puts a ton of crap into perspective in a terse formation.
 We think it's a breakthrough concept that's never been attempted.

-![](https://cl.ly/1y2T0y1Q3Y3b/ECE.jpg)

 Becoming an EECS major isn't just about making money and having a great career either.
 It's about inventing cool stuff, solving incredible problems and seeing those inventions through to some form of market.
 And yes technically, it is often about making money - by the boatload.